lmammino/undici/README.md

 The `handler` should validate the response and save any required state.
 If there is an error it should be thrown.

+Returns a `Duplex` which writes to the request and reads from the response.
+Note that the callbacks for `Duplex.write(..., callback)` and `Duplex.end(callback)` does not necessarily indicate that the data has been written to the socket or that the socket has been flushed.

 ```js
 const { Client } = require('undici')
 const client = new Client(`http://localhost:3000`)